The College of Education & Human Development's Conceptual Framework

 Established criteria that guide effective professionals in each discipline area

 The educational unit is based on professional standards that enable candidates to develop the knowledge, skills, and dispositions to become effective professionals.
 University course objectives and learner outcomes are aligned with national, state, and institutional standards.
 Candidates incorporate professional standards as they progress through their educational experiences at Southeastern and continue that practice throughout their careers.
 Diversity and Dispositions are integral parts of the program, and Technology is integrated throughout the program.

-Mission Statement: The College of Education and Human Development exists to serve communities, develop effective professionals, and implement innovative programs.
+Mission Statement: The College of Education exists to serve communities, develop effective professionals, and implement innovative programs.

-Vision Statement: The faculty of the College of Education and Human Development sets the standard for excellence through best practices.
+Vision Statement: The faculty of the College of Education sets the standard for excellence through best practices.